Features for Items & Categories

 All items that have this item group set as Standard Item Group will inherit features defined at the standard item group level (see Categories).
 Also, inheritance of features must be allowed – for more details read about inheritance.

-Repeat the previous two steps to define all required features related to the current item group
+Repeat the previous steps to define all required features for the current item group.

 Create features on items

 Items assigned to a specific item group will automatically inherit features from the item group if feature inheritance is enabled for those items.
-However, if you want to define specific features for items irrespective of their item group you can do it for each item just as you did previously for the item group.
-To define features for multiple items at once irrespective of their item group, you can select those items in the item list, and then access Features just as you would do for a single item.
+However, if you want to define specific features for items regardless of their item group, you can do so for each item just as you did for the item group.
+To define features for multiple items at once regardless of their item group, select those items in the item list and then access Features just as you would for a single item.

 Create features for multiple items belonging to the same item group

-1. On the item group card select the action Features by Items (action bar > More options > Related > Classification > Features by Items)
+- On the item group card, select Features by Items (action bar > More options > Related > Classification > Features by Items).

-1. Then a new page is shown, where you can see the matrix - items in the columns and features on the lines.
-That is, provided there are several items attached to that item group
+- A new page opens where you can see the matrix, with items in the columns and features on the lines, provided that several items are attached to the item group.

 Close the page.
-You can now check individual item cards to see the specified features
+You can now open individual item cards to review the specified features.

 Titles